The purpose of a library policy is to:

 Homebound Service

-The Homebound service is available to Saline County residents who cannot utilize traditional library services, or it would cause an undue hardship to do so including: elderly, physically impaired, injured, critically ill, long-term care facility residents, retirement center residents, and rehabilitation center residents.
+The Homebound Service is available to Saline County residents who cannot utilize traditional library services, or it would cause an undue hardship to do so including: elderly, physically impaired, injured, critically ill, long-term care facility residents, retirement enter residents, and rehabilitation center residents.

 The Homebound Service provides patrons with a personal one-on-one service to meet their informational, educational, and recreational needs.

-Homebound patrons participating in this service may check out any Saline County Library material.
+Patrons participating in this service may check out any Saline County Library material.
+Library materials can be mailed or delivered directly to the home or room of the patron.

 Programming and Special Events

 The Saline County Library shall conduct programs, promotions, special events and publicity to fulfill its mission in the community.
 All programs and events shall be open to the public, but some programs or events may be designed with specific audiences in mind, i.e., children’s programs.
-Programs or events targeted toward specific audiences will be publicized as such.
+Programs or events targeted towards specific audience will be publicized as such.

-Library programming is a continuing resource that provides information, education and recreation to patrons through reoccurring classes, storytimes, summer reading activities and group meetings.
-Special events are such that occur occasionally, such as author signings, workshops, or observances.
+Library programming is a continuing resource that provides information, education recreation to patrons through reoccurring classes, storytimes, summer reading activities and group meetings.
+Special events are such that occur occasionally, such as author signings,workshops, or observances.
 The library may incorporate cooperative programming or events with other agencies, organizations, and educational institutions, as well as other resources, to communicate with patrons and promote further library use.

-Selection of program or event topics, speakers, courses, classes and resource materials should be made by staff on the basis of the interests and needs of the community.
-Programs and events should not exclude topics, books, speakers, media and other resources because they might be controversial.
+Selection of program and event topics, speakers, courses, classes and resource materials should be made by staff on the basis of interests and needs of the community.
 Acceptance of a program or event topic by the library does not constitute an endorsement by the library of the group’s or individual’s policies or beliefs.

 Personal Code of Conduct